rogerluan/JSEN/README.md

 - A dictionary of those things

 Thus, JSONs can be represented as a recursive enum (or `indirect enum`, in Swift), effectively creating a statically-typed JSON payload in Swift.

+# Why would I use this?

+This is the type safe version of the infamous `[String:Any]` that is present everywhere in your codebase, to represent JSONs.
+If you love Swift, this should be enough of an argument already 😉 If not, keep reading to discover all the syntactic sugar present in this simple enum!

 # Installation